AlayaNetwork/alaya-devdocs/website/docs/ARC20.md

 ### Required interfaces

-- totalSupply

-Returns the total token supply.
+- `totalSupply`: Returns the total token supply.

-- balanceOf

-Returns the account balance of another account with address _owner.
+- `balanceOf`: Returns the account balance of another account with address _owner.

-- transfer

-Transfers _value amount of tokens to address _to, and MUST fire the Transfer event.
+- `transfer`: Transfers _value amount of tokens to address _to, and MUST fire the Transfer event.
 The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend.

-- approve

-MUST trigger on any successful call to approve(address _spender, uint256 _value).
+- `approve`: MUST trigger on any successful call to approve(address _spender, uint256 _value).

-- transferFrom

-Transfers _value amount of tokens from address _from to address _to, and MUST fire the Transfer event.
+- `transferFrom`: Transfers _value amount of tokens from address _from to address _to, and MUST fire the Transfer event.

-- allowance

-Allows _spender to withdraw from your account multiple times, up to the _value amount.
+- `allowance`: Allows _spender to withdraw from your account multiple times, up to the _value amount.
 If this function is called again it overwrites the current allowance with _value.

 ### Optionally interfaces

-- name

-Return the name of the token.
+- `name`: Return the name of the token.

-- symbol

-Return token symbol.
+- `symbol`: Return token symbol.

-- decimals

-Return Token Accuracy.
+- `decimals`: Return Token Accuracy.

 ### Event

-- Transfer

-MUST trigger when tokens are transferred, including zero value transfers.
+- `Transfer`: MUST trigger when tokens are transferred, including zero value transfers.
 A token contract which creates new tokens SHOULD trigger a Transfer event with the _from address set to 0x0 when tokens are created.

-- Approval

-MUST trigger on any successful call to approve(address _spender, uint256 _value).
+- `Approval`: MUST trigger on any successful call to approve(address _spender, uint256 _value).

 ## Example